ClinicOS-AI/integration-guide/README.md

-# Project Name

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-Before you begin, ensure you have met the following requirements:

-* Note any prerequisites or dependencies here.

 ### Integration Guide

-Follow these steps to integrate and set up your app:
+Follow these steps to integrate and set up your form:

 1. **Accessing User Uploaded Images:**
-   To receive data from the iframe, add the following code inside the `<body>` tag of your HTML file:
+   To receive data from the iframe, add the following code inside the `<body>` tag of your HTML file.
    ```html
    <script>
      window.addEventListener("message", event => {